alexey-omelchenko/react-intermediate/README.md

 using Typescript for projects that has to be maintained for extended period of time or go to production

-## Container and presentational components pattern

-Some times it makes sense to split your component onto presentational and contaidner parts.
-Container part would be responsible just for getting the data and presentational component would be responsible for just displaying the data.
-It potentially can make unit testing of application easier.

 ## Structuring for maintainability

 There are a **lot** of different opinions on this topic and you will see